mrowrpurr/retoc/ucas_file_docs/CPP_SUPPORT_NOTES.md

    - **Oodle** (optional but recommended) - For Oodle compression
      ```cpp
      // Note: Oodle is proprietary and requires a license from Epic Games/RAD Game Tools
-     // You'll need to implement a dynamic loading mechanism similar to retoc's oodle_loader
+     // You'll need to implement a dynamic loading mechanism similar to retoc's liboodle
      ```

 2. **Cryptography Library**: